-Rain Room will return to the Jackalope Pavilion in spring 2020.
+Rain Room is returning to the Jackalope Pavilion this summer.

 Emily Floyd’s works are immediately inviting.
 Be it sculpture, print or public artwork, Floyd’s bright palette, expertly rendered geometric forms and the incorporation of text invite interaction.
 But while the works are accessible, they are never simple.